 Deal denied to police that he'd abused his daughter, but a police said Deal described his own daughter as a "Pillsbury-Doughboy-looking thing and said her mental problems frustrated others."

-One child-abuse charge is still pending against Ame's grandmother, Judith Deal, and first-degree murder charges are still pending against Ame's cousins, John and Samantha Allen, who locked Ame in the footlocker the night she died, according to police.
+One child-abuse charge is still pending against Ame's grandmother, Judith Deal, and first-degree murder charges are still pending against Ame's cousins, John and Sammantha Allen, who locked Ame in the footlocker the night she died, according to police.

 We'll have to wait and see if they get served with quote, justice, unquote, too.